rapidspeciation/biodiversity_genomics_course/exercises/11_gene_trees.md

 ## 1 - Orthologs

 ```
-#set up a new working directory from our home directory
+#set up a new working directory from your working directory
-cd
+pwd # check that you are in the right place

 mkdir gene_trees
 cd gene_trees